 The administration team is the one that keeps the organisation running day-in, day-out, every day of the year.
 They coordinate all the office activities – everything from managing correspondence and applications of all kinds, accounts, filing, answering queries … you know, all those office type things!

 There is always something to do in the office and help during the year is always welcome.
 The Admin team are resourceful, organised, understand the importance of confidentiality, great at multi-tasking and most of all, enjoy a laugh!

 FREQUENTLY ASKED QUESTIONS

-Is there any pre-festival or post-festival volunteer work?
+Is there any pre-festival or post-festival volunteer hours?

 Yes.
 Some positions are available both pre & post-festival.
 Roles include the bump-in and bump-out of event sites as well as general office assistance such as collating information for volunteers, artists etc. There are many opportunities to help out outside the Festival weekend.

 Can I request shifts so I can work with my friends?

 Yes.
 We may not always be able to meet your requests though – it is not always possible to accommodate everyone’s requests, as the Festival needs to have role coverage for all three days, as well as the days before and after the weekend.